 What to Say in a Tooth Fairy Phone Call: Scripts That Land

 A Tooth Fairy call that works is short, specific, and ends before the child gets bored or skeptical.
 Thirty seconds is the sweet spot.
-Here are five scripts that land, a quick guide to what to avoid, and notes on how to pick the right voice for the occasion.
+Here are five sample scripts that land, a quick guide to what to avoid, and notes on how to pick the right voice for the occasion.

 What makes a Tooth Fairy script work